pupil-labs/pupil-docs/user-docs/pupil-capture.md

 ### Pupil Detection

 The eye camera constantly record and track the subject's eye movements to build a 3d eye model.
-To ensure a good detection, roll your eyes around while keeping the detection on the pupil for the camera.
+To ensure a good detection, roll your eyes around while keeping the detection tracking on the pupil.

 > {{< video-webm src="/videos/calibration/pupil-detection/pd" >}}